-4.7 Environmental 4.7 Environmental Evaluation Matrix Environmental Factors Adverse Benefit None Factor Sheet Attached Comments Corridor Preservation associated with the 4-lane On-alignment Alternative C-5 Upland Habitat See Factor Sheet 4.7 C-5 for detailed evaluation.
+4.7 Environmental Evaluation Matrix Environmental Factors Adverse Benefit None Factor Sheet Attached Comments C-5 Upland Wildlife and Habitat Evaluation See Factor Sheet 4.7 C-5 for detailed evaluation.
 No-Build Alternative A No-Build Alternative would typically require no upland conversion and would have no impacts.
 But for this project, WisDOT has already acquired 44 acres of upland/woodland based on the decision in the 2014 LS SFEIS.
 While land has been acquired, the No-Build Alternative is not expected to change existing plant community types nor proportions of managed nor unmanaged right of way.
 Passing Lane Alternative The Passing Lane Alternative requires the purchase of 5 acres of upland habitat.
 Based on the decision in the 2014 LS SFEIS, WisDOT acquired 44 acres of upland habitat which included 3 of the 5 acres needed.
-Because the expansion is along the existing WIS 23 alignment, impacts would be along the edges of existing upland habitat areas bordering the highway.
+Because the improvements are along the existing WIS 23 alignment, impacts would be along the edges of existing upland habitat areas bordering the highway.
 Most impacts would be near the Wade House Historic Site, the Mullet River, the Old Plank Road Trail, and the IAT/State Equestrian Trail.
-Corridor Preservation associated with the Passing Lane Alternative Corridor preservation would not impact any uplands.
-Approximately 40 acres of uplands are within the corridor preservation limits for this alternative.
-Potential future impacts within the preservation areas would be evaluated in subsequent environmental documents.
+Corridor Preservation Associated with Passing Lane Alternative Approximately 40 acres of uplands are within the corridor preservation limits associated with the Passing Lane Alternative.
+In the future, if WisDOT determines that transportation improvements are needed within preserved areas, subsequent environmental documentation would be prepared to evaluate a range of alternatives and associated impacts and costs.
 Hybrid Alternative The Hybrid Alternative requires the purchase of 9 acres of upland habitat.
 Based on the decision in the 2014 LS SFEIS, WisDOT acquired 44 acres of upland habitat which included 5 of the 9 acres needed.
-Because the expansion is along the existing WIS 23 alignment, impacts would be along the edges of existing upland habitat areas bordering the highway.
-The Hybrid Alternative includes some clearing of a larger woodland area near the Mullet River at the County A interchange.
-Corridor Preservation associated with the Hybrid Alternative Corridor preservation would not impact any uplands.
-Approximately 36 acres of uplands are within the corridor preservation limits for this alternative.
-Potential future impacts within the preservation areas would be evaluated in subsequent environmental documents.

-4.7 Environmental Eval 4.7 Environmental Evaluation Matrix Environmental Factors Adverse Benefit None Factor Sheet Attached Comments 4-lane On-alignment Alternative The 4-lane On-alignment Alternative requires the purchase of 38 acres of upland habitat.
+Because the improvements are along the existing WIS 23 alignment, impacts would be along the edges of existing upland habitat areas bordering the highway.
+Most impacts would be near the Wade House Historic Site, the Mullet River, the Old Plank Road Trail, and the IAT/State Equestrian Trail.
+Corridor Preservation Associated with Hybrid Alternative Approximately 36 acres of uplands are within the corridor preservation limits associated with the Hybrid Alternative.
+In the future, if WisDOT determines that transportation improvements are needed within preserved areas, subsequent environmental documentation would be prepared to evaluate a range of alternatives and associated impacts and costs.
+4-lane On-alignment Alternative (Preferred) Alternative) The 4-lane On-alignment Alternative requires the purchase of 38 acres of upland habitat.
 Based on the decision in the 2014 LS SFEIS, WisDOT acquired 44 acres of upland habitat which included 34 of the 38 acres needed.
 Because the expansion is along the existing WIS 23 alignment, impacts would typically be along the edges of existing upland habitat areas bordering the highway.
 Specific areas impacted by the 4-lane On-alignment Alternative would be at the Sheboygan and Mullet River culvert extensions, the Old Plank Road Trail connections, and the IAT/State Equestrian Trail grade separation structure.
-Corridor Preservation associated with the 4-lane On-alignment Alternative Corridor preservation would not impact any uplands.
-Approximately 7 acres of uplands are within the corridor preservation limits for this alternative.
-Potential future impacts within the preservation areas would be evaluated in subsequent environmental documents.
-C-6 Coastal Zone The project's effects do not extend into or affect Coastal Zone Management Areas of Special Concern.
-There is no need for detailed evaluation.
-No-Build Alternative This graphic of Passing Lane Alternative the State of Wisconsin illustrates the Corridor Preservation associated with the Passing Lane Alternative Coastal Wetlands Project Study Area.
-Green-shaded Fond du Lac and Sheboygan Hybrid Alternative Corridor Preservation associated with the Hybrid Alternative areas are the Coastal Zone, and blue lines represent a 6-mile buffer from the 4-lane On-alignment Alternative Corridor coasts.
-Preservation associated with the 4-lane On-alignment Alternative]